Op Amp Gain: explanation & equations

 The circuit for the inverting op-amp circuit is shown below.
 This circuit has the output 180° out of phase with the input and also provides a virtual earth input.

-The circuit is quite straightforward using a single feedback resistor from the output to the inverting input, and a resistor from the inverting input to the input of the circuit.
+The op amp circuit is quite straightforward using few electronic components: a single feedback resistor from the output to the inverting input, and a resistor from the inverting input to the input of the circuit.
 The non-inverting input is taken a ground point.
+This op amp circuit uses only two additional electronic components and this makes it very simple and easy to implement.

 It is easy to derive the op-amp gain equation.
-The input to the op-amp itself draws no current as far as our calculations are concerned as the impedance of each input both e amplifier will be well above 100kΩ and possibly well over 1MΩ.
+The input to the op-amp itself draws no current as far as our calculations are concerned as the impedance of each input to the amplifier will be well above 100kΩ and possibly well over 1MΩ.
 This means that any current flowing into the chip can be ignored.

 From this we can see that the current flowing in the resistors R1 and R2 is the same, because no current is flowing out of the junction between the two resistors.